 Jane Buxton is a physician epidemiologist for hepatitis and the medical lead for harm reduction at BCCDC.
-She is also a professor and practicum director in the UBC School of Population & Public Health.
+She is also a professor in the UBC School of Population & Public Health.

 She is engaged in quantitative, qualitative and participatory research with marginalized populations, ensuring that people who use drugs are involved in developing priorities for research, policy and harm-reduction program evaluation.